52North/creating-interfaces/README.md

 Funding organizations/projects
 -------

-The development of slupsk-tool was supported by several organizations and projects.
+The development of creating-interfaces was supported by several organizations and projects.
 Among other we would like to thank the following organisations and project

 | Project/Logo | Description |
 | :-------------: | :------------- |